mamontov-cpp/saddy-graphics-engine-2d/README.md

 # Saddy

-Saddy is an open-source crossplatform 2D graphic engine, based on OpenGL, which can be used for creating simple games.
+Saddy is an open-source crossplatform 2D graphic engine, based on OpenGL, which can be used to create simple games.

 ## Download